Mazatech/amanithvg-website/_docs/vgapi/010-paints.md

 ### Radial Gradients [9.3.2]

-Radial gradients define a scalar-valued gradient function based on a gradient circle defined by a center point `(cx, cy)`, a radius `r`, and a focal point `(fx, fy)` that is forced to liewithin the circle.
+Radial gradients define a scalar-valued gradient function based on a gradient circle defined by a center point `(cx, cy)`, a radius `r`, and a focal point `(fx, fy)` that is forced to lie within the circle.
 All parameters are given in the paint coordinate system.
 The radial gradient function is:

  * equal to 0 at the focal point
  * equal to 1 along the circumference of the gradient circle